realworldocaml/book/other-notes/00-outline.md

       - Discuss the idea that OCaml is an expression-oriented language.
 Explain the basic syntactic constructs and how they work.
-      - Discuss how let binding and variable definitions work.
+      - Explain let binding and variable definitions
-        Include
+      - A more detailed discussion of functions, covering:
+          - anonymous functions
-      - Discuss function definitions in more detail, explaining what labelled and optional arguments are and when you should use them, anonymous functions, and recursive functions.
+          - labelled and optional arguments are and when you should use them
+          - recursive and mutually recursive functions.
-1. **Tuples, Lists and Polymorphism**:
+1. **Lists, Options and Pattern-matching**:
-      - Explain polymorphism in more detail, both in terms of functions and datatypes.
-      - This section will also give us an opportunity to explain lists in more detail, including the special syntax for Cons.
-      - The value restriction
+      - Lists and Options are important datatypes in OCaml, and this chapter will explain them in detail.
+      - Lists are a great way of understanding pattern-matching, and we can implement a number of simple algorithms on lists as a way of showing off the pattern-matching system, and the correctness checks it provides.
-1. **Algebraic Data Types and Pattern Matching**:
+1. **Algebraic Data Types**:
       - Explain the interplay between product types and sum types.
-      - define how unions can be defined with the example of a binary tree and an R/B tree.
-Show how pattern matching can be used to work with algebraic data types. [yminsky: I'm a little concerned baout using binary trees as the motivating example.
-        Variants are far more useful than the example suggests.
-Maybe a more prosaic example is in order.]
-      - Explain the option list types in terms of variants types.
+      - Explain the option and list types as variants.
+      - Describe a somewhat more complex example using a recursive datatype, like a binary expression tree with a simple simplifier.
-      - Introduce polymorphic variants, show how they can be used to give you more flexibility (and explain the downsides)
+      - Introduce polymorphic variants, show how they can be used to give you more flexibility.
-1. **Mutable Programming**:
+1. **Error Handling**:
+      - Explain the exceptions system, show how exceptions are defined, thrown and caught.
+      - Explain the downsides of exceptions, and how and when to use them.
+      - Explain how to do error handling with values Option and Result.
+1. **Programming with Mutation**:
-      - OCaml code can be purely functional, or use side-effects and global variables.
+      - OCaml code can be purely functional, or use side-effects.
+        This chapter will be about how to program with side-effects in OCaml.
-      - Introduce references and show how to use.
-Explain how to write imperative code, including for and while loops and sequencing operations with semi-colons.
+      - Introduce references and show how to use them.
+Describe OCaml's support for imperative code, including for and while loops and sequencing operations with semicolons.
       - Discuss records in more detail, including an explanation of mutable record fields.
-Mention that references are just an instance of this.
-      - Discuss the various mutable datastructures including records, arrays, strings, and hashtables.
+      - Discuss OCaml's other mutable datastructures including arrays, strings, and hashtables.
-1. **Exceptions**:
-      - Explain the exceptions system, show how exceptions are defined and caught.
-      - Explain the downsides of exceptions, and how and when to use them.
-1. **Module Basics**:
+1. **Modules**:
       - A basic introduction to modules, how they show up in the file system, how and why you should use interfaces.
       - Tips for designing good module interfaces.
       - Effective use of modules, including interface components (like Comparable, Hashable, Sexpable in Core)
-1. **Advanced Modules**:
-      - Functors
-      - First-class modules, using a plug-in system as the motivating example.
-      - recursive modules [yminsky: Do we want to cover this?
-I've personally never used recursive modules.]
-1. **Files and Compilation Units**: [yminsky: maybe this section should be unified with "Module Basics" section somehow?]
-      - How to organize a small realistic project, including
-      - the role of ml/mli files
+      - How modules connect to files, the role of ml/mli files.
-      - direct invocation of the compiler
-      - setting up a simple build with ocamlbuild.
 1. **I/O**:
       - Basic input and output.
 Printf, and in/out channels.
       - reading and writing values using s-expressions, bin-prot and marshal.

+### Part II: Advanced Topics

+1. **Advanced Modules**:
+      - Functors
+      - First-class modules, using a plug-in system as the motivating example.
+      - recursive modules *[yminsky: Do we want to cover this?
+I've personally never used recursive modules.]*
 1. **Concurrent Programming**
       - Covers Lwt or Async.
 We still need to figure out which system to cover.
 I'm pretty torn on this one.
+1. **Syntax Extensions**
+      - The syntax extensions that come with Core, and how to use them.
+      - The key ones to cover are: sexplib, fieldslib, variantslib.
+      - Maybe also, bin-prot and pa_compare
 1. **Objects**: the structurally typed object system.
 Two good examples of object usage are lablgtk and js_of_ocaml where they interop nicely.
 Perhaps do a simple windowing system using lablgtk here?
-1. **Classes and Inheritance**: multiple inheritance and polymorphic classes. this is a beefy chapter, so I wonder about space constraints.
+1. **Classes and Inheritance**: multiple inheritance and polymorphic classes. *[anil: this is a beefy chapter, so I wonder about space constraints.]*

-### Part II: Tools and Internals
+### Part III: Tools and Internals

 This section is now about the internals of OCaml and helper tools:

+1. **Tuning the Runtime**: brief description of the heap representation of values, and GC profiling and tuning.
 1. **Foreign Function Interface**: example of how to bind a library, and common pitfalls.
-1. **Tuning the Runtime**: brief description of the heap representation of values, and GC profiling and tuning.
 1. **Camlp4**: a few examples of camlp4 tools and
    quotations/antiquotations (the XML parser might be quite a good one here).
-1. **Ocamlbuild**:
-   [yminsky: I wonder if this is something we should cover to some degree early on.
-It would be nice to get people to set up a trivial ocamlbuild setup in the very beginning, to do their building with.]
+1. **Ocamlbuild**: Cover more in depth how to set up a project with ocamlbuild, including the writing of ocamlbuild plugins.

+### Appendix: Installation and Configuration

+This section will cover how to set up OCaml and Core on UNIX, MacOS and Windows.
+There will be a link to an on-line version of this data that can be kept up-to-date.
+Also, information will be given on how to set up an editor and a the interactive toplevel.

 ## About